Thomas Wroth (died 1573): Return

 In May 1573 Wroth in person made a legal claim to the unpaid arrears of an annuity of £20 in respect of his appointment by Patent of Henry VIII as Gentleman-Usher of the Privy Chamber to Prince Edward, none of which he had ever received.
 It was decided that he should be paid for all the intervening years, since he had not defaulted upon his service to Prince Edward, and Henry's Patent had been binding upon the Body politic and not upon the natural bodies of Henry or his successors, whose demise came about by Act of God.
 The suit was awarded to him.
 Wroth dated his lengthy will on 5 October 1573, making Peter Osborne, Sir James Morrice, William Clerk and his brother William Wroth his executors, and adding a schedule or codicil on 9 October: all four were sworn at probate on 17 April 1575.
 He died on 9 October 1573: his wife Mary overlived him.
 His executors had to pursue the recovery of the arrears of his annuity.

 John Ludham, vicar of Wethersfield, Essex, 1570–1613, dedicated his work The Course of Christianity (1579), a translation of the De Sacrae Scripturae Lectione ac Meditatione Quotidiana of Andreas Hyperius, to Lady Mary Wroth, Sir Thomas's widow.

 Family

-Thomas Wroth and Mary Rich, daughter of Richard Rich, 1st Baron Rich, left sons as follows:
+Thomas Wroth and Mary Rich, daughter of Richard Rich, 1st Baron Rich, and wife Elizabeth Jenks (Gynkes), left sons as follows: